deepskystacker/DSS/Installers/README.txt

 46. Bug fix: Prevent TIFF code issuing TIFFSetField: D:/dss.tif: Unknown pseudo-tag 65557, by only setting TIFFTAG_ZIPQUALITY if compression is set to COMPRESSION_DEFLATE.

+47. Change the minumum update interval for the progress dialog to 0.1s (was 1s)

 Welcome to DeepSkyStacker 5.1.3
 ===============================